mountetna/monoetna/decisions/adr-0003-subselect-magma.md

 ### Example IPI Problem Query

 This section will specifically explore the issue with IPI, though the same experience applies to all other projects.
 The IPI `project` model has several collection-type child models (i.e. `document`, `sc_rna_seq_pool`, `cytof_pool`, etc.).
-As those models get more records input, the `JOIN` architecture causes a query or retrieve action against the `project` model to explode exponentially, when requesting all attribute values (i.e. all `sc_rna_seq_pool` `tube_names`).
+As those models get more records input, the `JOIN` architecture causes a query or retrieve action against the `project` model to explode exponentially, when also requesting all attribute values (i.e. all `sc_rna_seq_pool` `tube_names`).

 When running `EXPLAIN ANALYZE` in Postgres, we can see that a single query against the IPI project with all attributes results in about 1.1 million rows (as of January 2023), due to all the `JOIN` statements.
-This query attempts to fetch all of the child model identifiers -- effectively generating a giant table with all of the `document`, `sc_rna_seq_pool`, `rna_plate`, `cytof_pool`, etc., records that are attached to the IPI project.
+This query attempts to fetch all of the child model identifiers -- effectively generating a giant table with all of the `document`, `sc_rna_seq_pool`, `rna_plate`, `cytof_pool`, etc., records cross-multiplied together into unique rows.

 Tracking the memory usage when testing locally, we see about 22-30GB of memory being consumed for the above query.
 Local testing also showed approximately 106 seconds to return data from a simple IPI project retrieve-all-attributes request (with local replication of production data).